eriksensousa/eriksensousa/README.md

 - ❤️ I love read many books, learn new things and puzzle games

-- 💬 Talk to me in my Linked.in profile [here](https://www.linkedin.com/in/eriksensousa)
+- 💬 Talk to me in my Linked.iN profile [here](https://www.linkedin.com/in/eriksensousa)

 #